Yeh Hai Mumbai Meri Jaan: Soundtrack

+"Mera Chand Mujhe Aaya Hai Nazar" became a signature hit from the album—its melodic hook and Kumar Sanu’s vocals made it widely popular.

 Trivia

-The film was announced as Mr. Aashiq and the audio released under that name.
+The film was announced, shot and completed in 1995 under the title Mr. Aashiq and the audio released under that name in 1996.
 When the film got delayed, its producers changed its title and released it as Yeh Hai Mumbai Meri Jaan.

 This was another movie where Saif played a role originally played by Michael J. Fox.
-Earlier he had played Fox's role of the movie star from The Hard Way in his Main Khilari Tu Anari.
+Earlier he had played Fox's role of the movie star from The Hard Way in his Main Khiladi Tu Anari.